Skip to main content

 Trackspec T1 hood vent

 Heat management is still an issue on track days, so I decided to add a Trackspec hood vent.
-Trackspec T1 description Optimized louver design to maximize extraction flow velocities within a vehicle in motion Reduces under hood pressure delta to reduce front end lift and increase net vehicle downforce.
+Trackspec T1 hood vent Optimized louver design to maximize extraction flow velocities within a vehicle in motion Reduces under hood pressure delta to reduce front end lift and increase net vehicle downforce.
 Significantly reduces under hood temperatures by extracting heat and allowing fresh cold air to enter the engine bay.
 Maximize life of engine accessories by reducing overall operating temperature.
 Increases dense, cold air flow through radiator to promote lower coolant temperatures. -exactly what my C5Z needs!
-I managed to source a used T1 hood vent in good condition.
+I managed to source a second hand T1 hood vent in good condition.
 For the install, I decided to use countersunk hex screws rather than pop rivets, as I don't like the look of pop rivets (it is not a kit car, after all).
 To countersunk a screw, you need enough material thickness for the screw head.
 I looked up some tables and concluded that M3 (3 mm) screws would work.
-An Ø6.3 mm 90 deg
+An Ø6.3 mm 90

 Upgrade from 16 row to 30 row oil cooler